 Instructions

-- Heat a tablespoon of oil in a Dutch oven.
+- Heat a tablespoon of oil in a Dutch oven over medium-high heat.
 Add onion, and saute until translucent.1 medium yellow onion

-- Add garlic and spices next and fry for another minute.4 cloves garlic, 1 teaspoon ground cumin, ½ teaspoon smoked paprika, ½ teaspoon ground turmeric
+- Add garlic and spices next and fry for a minute until fragrant.4 cloves garlic, 1 teaspoon ground cumin, ½ teaspoon smoked paprika, ½ teaspoon ground turmeric

 - Now, add carrot and celery to the pan.
 Saute for 2-3 minutes.2 large carrot, 2 stalk celery